225

-Year 225 (CCXXV) was a common year starting on Saturday (link will display the full calendar) of the Julian calendar.
+Year 225 (CCXXV) was a common year starting on Saturday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Fuscus and Domitius (or, less frequently, year 978 Ab urbe condita).
-The denomination 225 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
+The denomination 225 for this year has been used since the early medieval period when the Anno Domini calendar era became the prevalent method in Europe for naming years.